 Formerly the house was an ancestral property owned by Victor F. Gaston.
 Prudencia Fernandez and Yves Leopold German parented Gaston.
-Negros Occidental in Gaston’s time started sugarcane cultivation.

-The cultivation was started by the eldest Gaston after he married Prudencia Fernandez from Calatagan Batangas.
+The sugar cultivation was started by the eldest Gaston after he married Prudencia Fernandez from Calatagan Batangas.
 He began experimenting with sugar cane production at his farm and then later relocated to Negros.

 The history that encircles Balay Negrense Museum

 The building was built in 1897.
 Victor Gaston inhabited the place and was survived by his twelve children since 1901.
 Gaston and his parents stayed there until his demise in 1927.
-After they abandoned the structure in the mid-1970s the mansion suffered rough times without up keeping.
+After they abandoned the structure in the mid-1970s, the mansion suffered rough times without up keeping.

-The front of the house has a nice garden and water fountain.
-The house is structured like a “house of stone”, that incessantly reflects colonisation in the Philippines.
-The lower storey however has a brick construction instead of stone.
+The front of the house has a nice garden and a water fountain.
+The house is structured like a “house of stone” that incessantly reflects colonization in the Philippines.
+The basement however has a brick construction instead of stone.

-There are smaller windows also on the foot of the larger ones that have easy to open sliding panels for more ventilation.
-The first storey is a meter-high leaving only a crawlspace, however with proper ventilation, dampness is prevented.
+There are smaller windows on the foot of the larger ones that has easy to open sliding panels for more ventilation.
+The first storey is a meter-high leaving only a crawlspace; however, with proper ventilation, dampness is prevented.

 Things to watch out at the museum

-• There are a lot of antique utensils showcased in the kitchen.
+- There are a lot of antique utensils showcased in the kitchen.

-• The Balay Negrense is not only about a family but it denotes the story of the town from its lifestyle, culture and tradition.
+- The Balay Negrense is not only about a family, but it denotes the story of the town from its lifestyle, culture, and tradition.
 It reminisces those days gone by.

 The museum currently has an entrance fee of Php50.00.
 Balay Negrense can be found at Cinco de Noviembre St. in Silay City, Negros Occidental.